Table of Contents

 The chapter ends with the introduction of a new character, Olanna, Odenigbo’s girlfriend who lives in the U.K.

-Summary of Half of a Yellow Sun Chapter by Chapter: Chapter 2
+Half of a Yellow Sun Chapter Summary: Chapter 2

 Chapter 2 of “Half of a Yellow Sun” focuses on the character of Olanna and her life with Odenigbo.